uzabase/concurrently/README.md

 ### Supply data to the created engine

 `concurrent-process` and `concurrent-process-blocking` return a process-context.
-You should not use an input channel of pipeline directly, but should use `concurrently` function.
+You should not use an input channel of pipeline directly.
-Instead of that, you can use the `concurrently` function with the returned process-context, a channel which all input data can be read from, and an option map.
+Instead of that, you should use `concurrently` function with the returned process-context, a channel which all input data can be read from, and an option map.

 ### getting calculated results from Job